TOPIC 01

 Common membrane choices

-A graphic shows commercial roofing system layers with annotations pointing out the Membrane, DensDeck® Roof Board, Insulation, DensDeck® Roof Board (optional) and Classified Steel Deck.
-The background is white on the left and green on the right divided on a diagonal.
+A graphic shows commercial roofing system layers with annotations pointing out the Membrane, while the coverboard, Insulation, Substrate Board and Classified Steel Deck are isolated and grayed out

 A roof that can stand up to high winds, heavy rain and severe hail starts with a strong, durable membrane.